rconfig/rconfig6-docker/README.md

 ## Intro

-rConfig v6 is an enterprise grade Network Configuration Management (NCM) software package with superior NCM features and capabilities to help you easily manage configurations on large and small heterogenous networks. rConfig v6 is our flagship professional version of rCconfig aimed at high value networks and business operations. rConfig v6 runs nativley on many variants of Linux.
+rConfig v6 is an enterprise grade Network Configuration Management (NCM) software package with superior NCM features and capabilities to help you easily manage configurations on large and small heterogenous networks. rConfig v6 is our flagship professional version of rConfig aimed at high value networks and business operations. rConfig v6 runs natively on many variants of Linux.
 Within this repo, we have developed docker compose files and related artifacts to allow our customers run rConfig v6 within a Docker environment.

 Supported OS